ControlCompany/InfectedCompany/README.md

 - Cannot be bought and must be found as a rare drop within the facility
 - Single-use scan, once used you cannot recharge it
 - Only the person who used the scan will know the result.
 This opens up potential deception tactics ;)
-- The charge is consumed even if noone was within the range of the scan or if they run out of its range, don't waste it!
+- The charge is consumed even if no one was within the range of the scan or if they run out of its range, don't waste it!
 - It will show a positive infected reading only if the infected has a high insanity level.
 The infected can avoid a positive reading by staying low

 ### Handheld Radar